MohamedBouaghad/E-commerce-products-page/README.md

 # E-commerce-products-page
-Ecommerce products page using JavaScript with AJAX API
+Ecommerce products page using JavaScript with AJAX